What is hypertension?

 - Certain chronic conditions: Kidney ailments, diabetes and certain other chronic diseases could also be underlying causes of high blood pressure.

-Causes of Hypertension Hypertension is often caused due to an underlying health condition, while it is not very specific.
+Hypertension is often caused due to an underlying health condition, while it is not very specific.
 If an underlying condition is the cause of an increase of your blood pressure, it is called secondary hypertension.
 The causes of hypertension can depend on the type of hypertension; primary or secondary.
 Multiple factors could result in primary hypertension causes that may include:

 - High volume of blood plasma